FlexiCache: Leveraging Temporal Stability of Attention Heads for Efficient KV Cache Management: Evaluation

 \subsection{Setup}

-\parab{Implementation.} We implement FlexiCache atop vLLM \cite{kwon2023efficient}.
+\parab{Implementation.} FlexiCache is built atop vLLM \cite{kwon2023efficient}, which has key features such as paged KV-cache management and iteration-level scheduling.
 We modify vLLM’s Triton-based Flash-Decoding \cite{dao2023flashdecoding} kernel to perform decode attention only on the top-K pages per head.
 We implement the specialized KV-transfer kernels in CUDA and compile them as PyTorch extensions for seamless integration with vLLM.

 \parab{Testbed.} All experiments are conducted on an NVIDIA H100 GPU with 94\,GB of HBM memory.
 The host system is equipped with 2 AMD~EPYC~9554 64-core processors and 1.1\,TB of DDR5 system memory.
 Unless otherwise stated, we allocate 180\,GB of host memory for the KV cache.
 The GPU is connected via PCIe~5.0 with a peak bidirectional bandwidth of 64\,GB/s.
 Our software environment consists of PyTorch~2.7.0 with CUDA~12.8 and cuDNN~9.5